 Always ensure that the filter fits snugly within the purifier housing and consider using additional sealing materials or gaskets, if necessary, to prevent any air leakage.

-Filter Replacement Frequency and Cost
+Filter Replacement Frequency And Cost

 Every filter, no matter how efficient, has a lifespan.
 Most manufacturers provide guidelines on how often you should change the filter based on filter efficiency ratings or minimum efficiency reporting value, which could be every six months or sooner.

-Air Exchange Rate and CADR
+Air Exchange Rate And CADR

 The air exchange rate, often expressed as air changes per hour, determines the air purifier’s effectiveness.
 This rate indicates how many times the volume of air in a room is filtered per hour.